How to Identify a Phishing Email

 Uploaded Image (Thumbnail)

-• Phishing Emails come in many forms, please review the following example to get a better feel on how attackers may try to trick you.
+• Phishing Emails come in many forms, look for these common signs to get a better feel for how attackers may try to trick you:

-• When hovering over a Link within an Email you will notice at the bottom left you will see a url or website link, you can use this to verify the link you are about to click will send you to the correct website.
-Attackers can trick you by showing what appears to be a legitimate website link but instead has been changed to a malware infested website.
-In this example you will notice the two website links do not match up meaning it could be a Phishing attempt.
+• When hovering over a link within an Email you will notice at the bottom left and you will see a URL or website link, you can use this to verify the link you are about to click will send you to the correct website.
+Attackers can trick you by showing what appears to be a legitimate website link but instead has been changed to a malware-infested website.
+In this example, you will notice the two website links do not match up meaning it could be a Phishing attempt.

 Uploaded Image (Thumbnail)